launchscout/elixirconf_2022_livestate/live_state.md

 # Hot take!
 ## It isn't javascript that makes client side development terrible
-## It's the complexity on managing requests, responses, and state
+## It's the complexity of managing requests, responses, and distributed state

 ---